MIHYLE1101/clockringstar/README.md

 T his is my personal place.

 I'm not good at english, same as many ground of studies.
-Frankly speaking, I am well know, the english word on this pages are also likely to grammatically messed up and wrong.
+Frankly speaking, I am well aware, the english word on this pages are also likely to grammatically messed up and wrong.

 But I'm on the way to be better.